TensorBox/gpt-j-api-huggingface/README.md

 # gpt-j-api-huggingface 🤗

 An API to interact with the GPT-J language model in Huggingface!

 ## Launching the server

-To launch the server simply run:
+To launch the API server simply run:

 ```
 python3 server.py
 ```

-# Using the API
+## Using the API

 Execute the following commands to run an example in the preferred language: